f0ns1-ewptxv2/f0ns1-ewptxv2.github.io/section1.md

 ```

 Reboot the machine before the AV delete the new binary created.
 And wait for service execution during the logon.
-From powershell
+Reboot command executed from powershell
 ```
 shutdown /r /f /t 0
 ```

-Logon Again and validate the High Mandatory Level for the current user:
+Logon again and validate the High Mandatory Level for the current user:

 ```
 C:\Windows\system32>powershell -ep bypass